A Beginner's Guide to Plane Spotting

 There are certain unwritten rules for plane spotting.
 Some are common sense, and some are discovered as you go.
 Climbing or touching the airport fence or messing around with airport lighting systems aren't allowed, for example.

-Some airports also have very specific rules about photography and will only allow spotters in designated areas.
+Some airports also have very specific rules about photography and will allow spotters only in designated areas.

-In general, remember to be considerate of the airport, property owners and other spotters.
+In general, remember to be considerate of the airport, property owners, and other spotters.